 City Manager George Rodericks, however, "advised that this funding is not to be used until such time as the positions are filled on a permanent basis," according to a staff report.

-The council majority agreed, voting 3-1, with Jim Dobbie absent and Mr. Widmer dissenting, and approved the additional funding.
+The council majority agreed, voting 3-1, with Jim Dobbie absent and Mr. Widmer dissenting, to approved the additional funding.

 Police Chief Ed Flint told the Almanac later that although the two additional positions in his department have been approved and funded so that recruitment can occur, he has not been authorized to hire new officers until existing positions open up.